Leolty/leolty.github.io/_news/announcement_4.md

 related_posts: false
 ---

-💫 [StarCoder 2](https://arxiv.org/abs/2402.19173) is released!
-So proud to be part of this amazing team!
+💫 We release [StarCoder 2](https://arxiv.org/abs/2402.19173), a family of open LLMs for code.